LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'blaze_error': Formal uncertainties on the blaze due to the Poisson statistics in the quartz lamp flat field.

-- 'mask': Bad pixels have values greater than zero
+- 'mask': Bad pixels have values greater than zero.

-- 'normflux': Extracted flux after the blaze and continuum have been divided out (counts).
+- 'normflux': Extracted flux after the blaze and continuum have been divided out.

 - 'normuncertainty': Formal uncertainty of the extracted pixels after scaling by the blaze and continuum.

 Results from the cross correlation are stored in the 'CCF' FITS binary table extension.
-The columns are
+The columns are:

 - 'order': Physical dispersion order of this trace.
 This maps to the 'order' column in the 'SPECTRUM' extension.

-- 'v': Velocity (km / s)
+- 'v': Velocity (km / s).

-- 'xcor': Cross correlation value
+- 'xcor': Cross correlation value.

 2-D Spectroscopic Frames
 ~~~~~~~~~~~~~~~~~~~~~~~~
 We provide the full 2-D frames that have not been extracted for users who wish to perform advanced analysis
 on their data.
-These files are much larger than the extracted spectra so are split into separate FITS files.
+These files are much larger than the extracted spectra so are provided as a separate FITS file.
 Each extension is named, so we recommend accessing the data by name so that any analysis code is insensitive
 to order changes in the FITS files.
 A list of extension names and a description of their contents are below.

 - 'SPECTRUM': 2-D non-extracted image after subtracting the bias and dark frames

-- 'ERR': 2-D frame of the of formal uncertainties including the read noise, Poisson contribution, the bias subtraction,
+- 'ERROR': 2-D frame of the of formal uncertainties including the read noise, Poisson contribution, the bias subtraction,
   and the dark subtraction

 - 'BPM': Bad pixel mask (unsigned 8-bit integer).
 BPM = 1 for known bad pixels.
 BPM = 2 for saturated pixels.